Costumes, noisemakers, and general silliness are encouraged at mountain bike races

 Coaches

 Dedicated volunteer coaches, trained and certified through NICA, lead our teams.
-Our lead coaches have many years of experience riding and/or racing and have Level 2 or 3 certifications.
+Our head coaches have many years of experience riding and/or racing and have Level 2 or 3 certifications.
 They are supported by Level 1 coaches, who are often interested parents who may have very little mountain biking experience.

 We are always looking for help with coaching!
 If you are a parent of a rider on the team or simply an adult who loves to ride on dirt and wants to help get more kids on bikes, please drop us a line.
 None of our coaches are professional mountain bikers (in case you were wondering).
 We will give you the training you need to help out.